Multiple Sclerosis (MS)

 Prognosis for Multiple Sclerosis

-What effects multiple sclerosis has and how quickly it progresses vary greatly and unpredictably.
+The effects of multiple sclerosis and how quickly it progresses vary greatly and unpredictably.
 Remissions can last months up to 10 years or more.
 However, some people, such as men who develop the disorder during middle age and who have frequent attacks, may become rapidly incapacitated.
+Some patients with primary progressive MS may worsen more rapidly.
 Nonetheless, about 75% of people who have multiple sclerosis never need a wheelchair, and for about 40%, normal activities are not disrupted.

 Smoking cigarettes may make the disease progress faster.